Lanceamillion/ChemECarShield/README.md

 You should now:
 * Understand the process of turning non code instructions into code blocks.
 * Understand the building blocks of basic linear systems.
-* Undesrstand some of the problems with the most basic of linear program structures.
+* Understand some of the problems with the most basic of linear program structures.

 ### Tutorial 6: Advanced Program Structure
 ### Tutorial 7: Advanced Methods